aethys256/notes/scripts/macos.md

 ## Introduction

 These are my personal macOS dev-upgrades notes.
-Feel free to pick-up whatever you might need.
+Feel free to pick-up whatever you might need.\
-Before starting, remember that those commands are related to my setup, see `macos-02-install` for more info.
+Before starting, remember that those commands are related to my setup, see `macos` for more info.

 ## Script